The Ravensbrück ‘Rabbits’

 Rabbits on tour in 1958 (both photos) are in an article by Jarosław Gajewski called “Regained Faith,” available here.

-This same site at the University of Toronto, maintained by Jarosław Gajewski, is my source for most of the individual photographs in the Ravensbrück Rabbits Gallery.
-The photos on the site are from Aby swiat sie dowiedzial – Nielegalne Dokumenty z Obozu Ravensbrück (For the world to know – Illegal documents from the Ravensbrück camp), Publishing House of the State Museum in Oswiecim, 1989.
+Jarosław Gajewski’s defunct site at the University of Toronto is my source for most of the individual photographs in the Ravensbrück Rabbits Gallery.
+You can find the same information at the updated site here: Polish Poetry in RavensbrueckThe photos on the site are from Aby swiat sie dowiedzial – Nielegalne Dokumenty z Obozu Ravensbrück (For the world to know – Illegal documents from the Ravensbrück camp), Publishing House of the State Museum in Oswiecim, 1989.
 The publisher’s photos are from the collections of Mrs. Bogumiła Bąbińska-Jasiuk, one of the Rabbits.